Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: Training Techniques Customization

-Moreover, we denote the trainable parameters of the current model and the reference model as $\theta$ and $\theta_0$, respectively:
+Specifically, we denote the trainable parameters of the current model and the reference model as $\theta$ and $\theta_0$, respectively.
+The KL divergence definition in Eq.~\eqref{eq:kl_divergence} is instantiated in our SFT training scenario as the following more detailed form:

 where $v \in \mathcal{V}$ represents all possible tokens in the dictionary, $p_{\theta}(v \mid x^{(k)})$ is the output probability assigned by the current model to token $v$ given input $x^{(k)}$, and $p_{\theta_0}(v \mid x^{(k)})$ is the output probability assigned by the reference model to the same token.
-This KL term, the \emph{neighborhood self-constraint (NSC)}, ensures that the model remains close to its original semantic space while adapting to the analog circuit domain.

-\textbf{(ii) Convergence analysis of NSC-SFT.} For completeness, we now prove the convergence of the NSC-SFT algorithm:

-First, note that both the cross-entropy and KL divergence terms are smooth when the output distributions are bounded away from zero, which can be enforced by softmax and weight regularization.
-Therefore, the loss function $\mathcal{L}(\theta)$ is $L$–smooth, i.e., its gradient is Lipschitz continuous: for all $\theta, \vartheta$:

-Second, note that the loss is non-negative: $\mathcal{L}(\theta) \ge 0$.
-This holds trivially, since both the negative log-likelihood and KL divergence are non-negative by definition.

-Third, it is obvious that the learning rate $\eta$ can be chosen in the standard range $\eta \in (0, 1/L)$.
+This formulation compute the distribution difference at each token position between the current model and the reference model.